Britain backs French plan for European defence force: minister

 "It certainly will help to achieve what we are looking for, which is a deep and special partnership with our European colleagues in defence and security," he said.

 The EU this week announced plans to spend nearly 20 billion euros on defence in its budget for 2021-2027, most of which will go on research and developing new military technologies for the bloc.

-But December's defence cooperation agreement, known by the acronym PESCO, did not include plans for an intervention force.
+But December's defence cooperation agreement, known by the acronym PESCO, did not go far enough for France because it did not include plans for an intervention force.

 © 2018 AFP